theogravity/dai-auction-keeper/README.md

 # dai-auction-keeper

-Example model for the dai auction-keeper bot.
+Example model for the DAI cryptocurrency [auction-keeper](https://github.com/makerdao/auction-keeper) bot.

 I offer no assistance with this code, and take no responsibility for loss in funds, etc.